alirezanasseh/typescript-express-mongodb-multilingual-boilerplate/README.md

     }
 Now user can request to /notifications API and you can be sure he/she will get his/her own notifications, no need to handle permission manually, or write custom APIs for that.
 The system automatically adds conditions from permission model to every find or findOne queries.

 Let's see how "create" works.
-The user creates a new post, so he/she sends post fields and you should save it by his/her id as author.
+The user creates a new post, so he/she sends post fields, and you should save it by his/her id as author.
 Again you put "{author: $uid}" in create field of permission:

     {
 	    role: 'user',